Operator theoretic causality analysis of fluid flows using linearized dynamics: Conclusions

-\begin{bmhead} [Acknowledgements.]
-AS acknowledges support from the US National Science Foundation award \#2219203.
+\bmhead{Funding} AS acknowledges support from the US National Science Foundation award \#2219203.
+STMD and VJ acknowledge support from the US Department of Energy award DE-SC0025597.
 STMD acknowledges support from the US National Science Foundation award \#2238770.
-LNC acknowledges support from Air Force Office of Scientific Research Grant FA9550-23-1-0269 monitored by Dr. Gregg Abate. \end{bmhead}
+LNC acknowledges support from Air Force Office of Scientific Research Grant FA9550-23-1-0269 monitored by Dr. Gregg Abate.
+Part of this work was performed at the 2026 Madrid Turbulence workshop, supported by the European Research Council under the Caust grant ERC-AdG-101018287.